huggingface/blog/ml-director-insights-4.md

 ### [Evan Castle](https://www.linkedin.com/in/evan-castle-ai/) - Director of ML, Product Marketing, Elastic Stack at [Elastic](www.elastic.co)

 **Background:** Over a decade of leadership experience in the intersection of data science, product, and strategy.
-Worked in a range of industries from building risk models at Fortune 100s like Capital One to launching ML products at Sisense and Elastic.
+Evan worked in various industries, from building risk models at Fortune 100s like Capital One to launching ML products at Sisense and Elastic.

 **Fun Fact:** Met Paul McCarthy. 🎤

-**MasterPeace Solutions:** MasterPeace Solutions has emerged as one of the fastest growing advanced technology companies in the Mid-Atlantic region.
-The company designs and develops software, systems, solutions and products in order to solve some of the most pressing challenges facing the Intelligence Community.
+**MasterPeace Solutions:** MasterPeace Solutions has emerged as one of the fastest-growing advanced technology companies in the Mid-Atlantic region.
+The company designs and develops software, systems, solutions and products to solve some of the most pressing challenges facing the Intelligence Community.

 #### **1. How has ML made a positive impact on SaaS?**